ahmad081177/ai-trivia-turtle/README.md

 ## How to Play

 1. A trivia question with four options will appear on the screen.
-2. Enter the number corresponding to your answer in the input box.
+2. Click the button with the correct answer.
-3. If your answer is correct, a heart will be displayed, and your score will increase.
+3. If your answer is correct, two red hearts will be displayed, and your score will increase.
-4. If your answer is incorrect, a sad face will be displayed.
+4. If your answer is incorrect, two sad faces will be displayed.
-5. The game will automatically proceed to the next question after a short pause.
+5. The game will automatically proceed to the next question after a short pause (~3 seconds).
+6. The game continues until you click the "Quit" button.

 ## File Structure

 - `llm.py`: Handles interactions with the Gemini API.
-- `shapes.py`: Contains functions to draw graphical elements like hearts and sad faces.
+- `shapes.py`: Contains functions to draw graphical elements like hearts, sad faces and clickable buttons.
 - `main.py`: Main game logic and user interface.
 - `.env`: Stores API credentials for the Gemini API.